nihr43/bgp-unnumbered/README.md

 ---

-You may have noticed the `l2_access` var:  This is used to enable dhcpd servers on every port, serving random /27 networks.
+- You may have noticed the `l2_access` var:  This is used to enable dhcpd servers on every port, serving random /27 networks.
 Sounds silly, but this gives me quick network 'access' for unprovisioned devices plugged into spine routers, on the untagged broadcast domain.
 Once provisioned, nodes peer over vlan 10.

-There is also the `vxlan_access` var, which implements [evpn-mh](https://signal.nih.earth/posts/evpn-mh/) on the the specified port and vxlan.
+- There is also the `vxlan_access` var, which implements [evpn-mh](https://signal.nih.earth/posts/evpn-mh/) on the the specified port and vxlan.
+- asns are randomized if `asn` is not specified.
+For a spine-leaf network, spines should share an asn.

 ## helpful links